sancheza/financial-analytics/README.md

 - **Financial Modeling Prep (FMP)**: Required for `getBookValueFMP`.
 Get a free key at [FMP](https://financialmodelingprep.com).

-### get_dividend
-This script retrieves the Forward Dividend Yield for a given stock ticker from Yahoo Finance.
-It can be run from the terminal or called by a Libre Office macro to populate relevant cells.

 ### getBookValueFMP

 This is a Google Sheets function that populates book value in a worksheet for a set of tickers.